 In June 2023, Garfield’s second commission for The Woodenf Floor, SPOONDRIFT will recieve it’s premiere at The Irvine Barclay Theater in Califormia.

-Alongside her artistic career, Garfield is currently a hospital chaplain working in end-life and trauma.
+Alongside her artistic career, Garfield is a Board Certified Chaplain (BCC) and serves as Director of Spiritual Care and Palliative Care Chaplain in a hospital setting.
 A spirit of philosophical inquiry and compassionate concern unites her dedicated engagement in all her endeavors.

 Keely Garfield & Paul Hamilton.
 Photo by Whitney Browne